OpenHelix-Team/Spatial-Forcing/readme.md

 ## 🚀 Get Started
-- If you want to reproduce our results, please follow our documentation step by step.
+- To reproduce our results, please follow our documentation step by step.
-- If you want to integrate Spatial-Forcing into your VLA model, please ref to the [Training Scripts Line373-Line400](./vla-scripts/finetune_align.py#L373-L399).
+- To integrate Spatial-Forcing into your VLA model, please ref to the [Training Scripts Line373-Line400](./vla-scripts/finetune_align.py#L373-L399).

 ### Environment Setup